HNBR O-Rings (Hydrogenated Nitrile)

 High Temperature Performance

-HNBR extends the useful temperature range of nitrile from +120°C up to +150°C, making it ideal for under-hood automotive and hot hydraulic oil applications.
+HNBR extends the useful temperature range from NBR's +120°C limit to +150°C continuous, making it ideal for under-hood automotive, hot hydraulic oil systems, and oilfield downhole tools operating in elevated geothermal gradients.

-Unlike standard NBR, HNBR resists ozone cracking and UV degradation, enabling long-term outdoor and marine service without protective coatings.
+Unlike standard NBR, which cracks within months in ozone-rich environments, the saturated HNBR backbone resists ozone and UV degradation for long-term outdoor and marine service without protective coatings.

 Sour Gas Compliance

-NACE MR0175 / ISO 15156 compliant HNBR grades are proven in oil & gas environments containing hydrogen sulfide (H₂S).
+NACE MR0175 / ISO 15156 compliant HNBR grades are qualified for oil and gas environments containing hydrogen sulfide (H₂S).
+Test reports including NACE TM0297 explosive decompression qualification available on request.

 Mechanical Robustness